SystemsApproach/5G/disaggregate.rst

 this standard set with additional slice behaviors, as well as define multiple slices for each SST (e.g., to further differentiate subscribers based on priority).

+Of course, defining a desired set of slices and implementing a slicing mechanism are two entirely different things.
+The following sketches how slices can be implemented.

 RAN Slicing
 ~~~~~~~~~~~